 The North of England has a global standing when it comes to food and drink.
 And there’s plenty to choose from.
 Look around and you’ll find a new place to eat and drink on every corner, from high-end cuisine to smash-and-dash dining, street food and pop-up bars.
 You could eat and drink somewhere new every day for a year, and still be left wanting.

 Of course, some venues are better than others.
-Despite the Michelin star squad’s suspicious aversion to the Manchester’s food scene, the city contains some of the best chefs and mixologists in the country, and equally, Sheffield, Liverpool, Leeds and Cumbria all have their own must-go destinations.
+Despite the Michelin star squad’s suspicious aversion to the Manchester’s food scene, the city contains some of the best chefs and mixologists in the country, and equally, Sheffield, Liverpool, Leeds and Lancashire all have their own must-go destinations.

 Here are our picks